 - Raccoons use their front hand-like feet to hold onto their food before using their teeth to chew it up and swallow it.

 - The sharp canines in the front of the mouth of the raccoon are followed by the premolars which increase in size as they go into the mouth of the raccoon.

 - The raccoon uses its premolars and molars to grind up and chewing their food until they are able to swallow it.

-Raccoons are known for their unique habit of washing their food when they are close to water, however, raccoons will not pass up a tasty treat if there is no water around to wash it in.
+Did you know?
+Raccoons are known for their unique habit of washing their food when they are close to water; many believe that it helps raccoons determine what they're eating since their sense of touch is so powerful.
+However, raccoons will not pass up a tasty treat if there is no water around to wash it in.

 - The raccoon originally inhabited densely wooded areas and large forests but today the raccoon has adapted to living in wetter and mountainous habitats.
 The raccoon has also moved closer to human communities as the raccoons are able to find food very easily but many homeowners consider them to be pests.